kosar/howto/sandbox/openai/moderator/crx/README.md

 # Moderator Chrome Extension

-The Moderator Chrome Extension is a tool that is designed as an experimentation tool for examining selected text from web pages using the OpenAI Moderation API.
+The Moderator Chrome Extension is an experimentation tool (implemented as a Chrome Extension) for examining selected text from web pages using the OpenAI Moderation API.
 This extension integrates with the Chrome context menu and provides a side panel for displaying moderation results.

 ## Table of Contents